 The History of Fraser Church, Tottenham

-Although reduced, the congregation proceeded to seek their own minister and on October 9th of the following year, James Howey of Ireland was ordained and inducted to the charge.
-The relief was short-lived, however, as Rev. Howey had contracted tuberculosis and became too sick to complete his first worship service.
-The congregation carried on without the services of their minister or any support from the United Synod, which had begun to seek a merger with the Church of Scotland.
-It would be more than a year later that, by God’s grace, help would finally arrive through another Presbyterian body, the Missionary Presbytery of the United Secession Church of Scotland.
-This small band of voluntarist missionaries had originally planned to work with the United Synod of Upper Canada, but learning of the Synod’s plan to join the Church of Scotland, they decided it best to form their own presbytery.
-They began establishing congregations mostly west of Toronto, but sent the struggling congregation in south Simcoe two missionaries in turn.
-On March 27, 1835, being appreciative of the support and in compliance with the Rev. Howey’s dying request, the congregation voted unanimously to join the Missionary Presbytery.
-Two months later they sent a letter to the second missionary requesting that he become their settled minister.
-Although this meant giving up his original mission of reaching the Gaelic-speaking population, he accepted the invitation and began serving the congregation on August 9th, 1835.
-He bought a farm on the west end of West Gwillimbury, and donated some land for a church and cemetery in what became Bond Head.
-He was officially inducted as their minister on June 17, 1836 and organized the Presbyterians in West Gwillimbury, Essa and Tecumseth into three growing congregations.
+The voluntarist congregation then proceeded to seek their own minister.
+On October 9 of the following year, James Howey of Ireland was ordained and inducted to the charge.
+His ministry was very short, however, has he had contracted tuberculosis and became too sick to complete his first worship service after his induction.
+The congregation carried on without a minister or support from the United Synod which had begun to seek a merger with the Church of Scotland.
+It would be more than a year before help would arrive through another Presbyterian body, the Missionary Presbytery of the United Secession Church of Scotland.
+This small band of missionaries had originally planned to work with the United Synod of Upper Canada, but learning of its plan to join the Church of Scotland, they decided to form their own presbytery adhering to the voluntary principle.
+They began establishing congregations mostly west of Toronto but sent the struggling Simcoe County congregation two Nova Scotian missionaries in turn.
+Being appreciative of the support and in accordance with Rev. Howey’s dying request, the congregation voted unanimously to join the Missionary Presbytery on March 27, 1835.
+Two months later they sent a letter to the second missionary requesting that he return to become their minister.
+Although this meant giving up his original mission of reaching Gaelic-speaking Scots, he accepted the invitation and began serving the congregation on August 9, 1835.
+He settled near Bond Head and donated land for a new church and cemetery (with the original church later being sold to the Church of Scotland congregation).
+He was officially inducted on June 17, 1836 and soon organized the Presbyterians in West Gwillimbury, Essa, and Tecumseth into three congregations, including the church near Tottenham.
 That minister was the Rev. William Fraser.

-In western Tecumseth, before a church was built, worship was held at the home of James Ellison on the Second concession.
-But these services took place there only once a month due to the minister’s other preaching responsibilities in West Gwillimbury and Essa.
-After Rev. Fraser ordained three new elders on July 12th, 1836, the congregation transitioned from monthly to weekly worship and within four years grew from 5 to 28 members.
+Before a church was built in the Tottenham, worship was held at the home of James Ellison on the Second concession.
+But even after Rev. Fraser’s arrival, services took place there only once a month due to his other preaching responsibilities.
+After three new elders were ordained on July 12, 1836, the Presbyterians in Tecumseth could finally make decisions and function as a distinct congregation.
+The church transitioned from monthly to weekly worship and within four years grew from 5 to 28 members.
 An acre of land was purchased on the 3rd Concession, just northwest of the Ellison home, and by the early 1840s a log church had been built.
-By 1856 the congregation’s growth justified becoming a single point and a new frame church was constructed around 1860.
-This building served the congregation until the move in 1881 to the current brick church in Tottenham.
+By 1856 the congregation’s growth justified becoming independent of its sister churches and forming into a single point charge, although it was soon linked to the new church in Beeton.
+A new frame church was constructed around 1860, which served the congregation until the move in 1881 to the current brick church in Tottenham.
 By the 1930s the church was raised to create a downstairs hall.
-In 2001 the west end was extended to increase the sanctuary and create a nursery space downstairs.
+In 2001 the back end was extended to increase the sanctuary and create a nursery space downstairs.
 The newest addition, an accessible entrance and lift, was added on the south side in 2014.
-However, the main structure from 1881 still stands as one of the oldest church buildings in New Tecumseth.
+However, the main structure from 1881 still stands as one of the older church buildings in New Tecumseth.

-In official records, the new congregation was simply referred to by its location “Tecumseth”.
-This later became “1st Tecumseth” when a new congregation was started in Beeton in 1859.
-However, according to local history it was also called “Ellison’s Church” after the congregation’s original host [pictured left] which likely continued until the move into Tottenham in 1881.
-On November 24th, 1885, the congregation was officially named “Fraser Church” in honour of the minister who had arrived 50 years earlier and organized an enduring congregation from the settlers who first gathered for prayer and praise at the Ellison home.
+In official records the congregation was simply referred to by its location, “Tecumseth”.
+This later became “1st Tecumseth” when a new congregation, “2nd Tecumseth” was started in Beeton in 1859.
+According to local history it was also called “Ellison’s Church” in the early days, after the congregation’s original host (pictured left).
+On November 24, 1885, the congregation was officially named “Fraser Church” in honour of the minister who had arrived 50 years earlier and organized an enduring congregation from the settlers who first gathered for worship at the Ellison home.

 1833-1835 Rev. James Howey